 Effective August 2017, if you anticipate applying for tenure or promotion to full professor during the life of the grant please contact FGFG for the appropriate budget step amount.
 First apply institutional percent increase amount for the faculty member, then add the step amount.

 Fringe benefits consist of the institution’s contributions to an employee’s social security account, a retirement plan, health and dental insurance, unemployment compensation, worker’s compensation, life insurance and disability insurance.
 The benefit rate is applied to all benefit-eligible positions, regardless of whether the employee opts for coverage.
 Additionally, all proposals that include compensation for benefit-eligible positions must budget full support for benefits at the current fringe benefit rate.
-For 2019-2020 the fringe rate for full-time positions and academic year funding for faculty is 34.21%, and the fringe rate for summer salary for both faculty and students is 7.65%.
+For 2019-2020 the fringe rate for full-time positions and academic year funding for faculty is 34.21%, and the fringe rate for summer salary is 7.65% (FICA).

 Institutional Base Salary (IBS) is the annual compensation paid by Gettysburg College for a faculty member’s 9 month academic year appointment, whether that individual’s time is spent on teaching, advising, scholarship, or service.
 The IBS does not include bonuses or one-time payments.
 IBS is established by the College in an annual salary letter.
 At no point may charges to federal awards exceed the proportionate share of the IBS for that period (2 CFR 200.430).
 Thus, faculty may not receive academic year salary (extra service pay) unless they are on leave.

 Summer Salary Policy

 Grant budgets may provide for up to two months of extra work during the summer.
 Each month of summer salary is calculated at a rate of one-ninth of the current academic year's salary (for a maximum of 2/9 per summer).